Stochastic Attention via Langevin Dynamics on the Modern Hopfield Energy: Background

-Two properties of this energy are essential for what follows.
-First, $E$ is $C^{\infty}$ (the lse is infinitely differentiable), so standard gradient-based convergence theory applies.
-Second, $E$ is \emph{confining}: it admits the lower bound~\cite{ramsauerHopfieldNetworksAll2021}
+Two properties of this energy are essential and together unlock Langevin sampling.
+First, $E$ is $C^{\infty}$ with Lipschitz gradient, so standard convergence theory for the unadjusted Langevin algorithm applies and the discretization bias is bounded by an $O(\alpha)$ term controllable through the step size.
+Second, $E$ is \emph{confining}: